Aerial Media FAQ

 How long will it take to get my aerial images and how do I collect them?

-For a standard aerial photography shoot we generally deliver your images the day after the shoot date.
+For a standard aerial photography shoot we deliver your images the next business day following the shoot.
 All photos and video are uploaded to Google Drive.
-Once your photos and or videos have been processed you will receive a link where you can download the files.
-If you have requested video editing the final edited video may take a few days to produce depending on complexity.
+Once your photos and/or videos have been processed you will receive a link where you can download the files.
+If you have requested video editing, the final edited video may take a few days to produce depending on complexity.

 Where there are large aerial video files we will post them to you on a USB flash drive.

-If you require raw video and or photo files for an event on the day please bring a USB storage device and let us know your requirement.
-We will bring along a laptop and can transfer the files to your storage device immediately so you can have media ready to promote asap.
+If you require raw video and or photo files for a shoot on the day, please bring a USB storage device and let us know your requirement.
+We will bring along a laptop and can transfer the files to your storage device immediately, so you can have media ready to promote asap.

 What type of drones do you use?